dylanljones/pyrekordbox/docs/source/installation.md

 ### MacOS

+#### System SQLCipher

-For MacOS follow these steps:
+For building [sqlcipher3] against the system SQLCipher installation on MacOS follow these steps:

 1) Install [Homebrew](https://brew.sh) if you do not have it on your machine.
 2) Install SQLCipher with `brew install SQLCipher`.